Akhondokevin761/SENTIMENT-ANALYSIS-USER-REVIEWS-AND-FEEDBACK--A-CASE-OF-MYSAFARICOM-APP/README.md

 The trained models were then applied to the test dataset.
 The logistic Regression achieved an accuracy of 92.39% while the Support Vector Machine 72.92%.

-For information on training and testing the model, check the Trained Model jupyter notebook.
+For information on training and testing the model, check the Trained Model Jupiter notebook in Train and Test Notebook Folder.

+## Model Deployment

+The model with the highest accuracy was picked: Logistic Regression.
+This was then applied on the MySafaricom App user reviews scrapped from Google Playstore.
+The final result was saved in an Excel CSV file named Safaricomreviewsfinal found in the Data Folder.

+For further information on model deployment, check the Deployment notebook folder.